 During the spring of 1979 more than 100,000 women began to gather on the streets of the capital.
 This huge upsurge of female unrest was in protest against the compulsory hijab ruling which was sanctioned by the new Islamic government.
 Women, who had previously been allowed to dress as they wished, were now being forced by the state to wear a headscarf at all times in public spaces.
 This was not only an issue of enforced dress codes, but for many was indicative of the dismissal of women’s human rights.

-The photographer’s work was only publicly exhibited in recent years and in London, long after Hengameh’s exile in Britain in 1984.
-Hengameh herself continued to work as a photojournalist until her death in 2003.
+The photographer’s work was only publicly exhibited in recent years and in London, long after Hengameh’s exile to Britain in 1984.
+Hengameh, in the meantime, has continued to work as a photojournalist.

 The protest ended in violence for many women, some were even attacked and killed.
 It was also over without the freedoms so many had been inspired to demand.
 The photographs captured by Hengameh not only document the protest, but also the last day women could walk the streets uncovered, and the beginning of an ongoing era of hugely repressed human rights for the women of Iran.